Whoopsunix/Whoopsunix/README.md

 👋 this is Whoopsunix

-🔥 working on Java vuls and readteam
+🔥 working on Java Researcher and Readteam

 🔗 [WIKI link](https://whoopsunix.com/)